apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 3 - Adding Resources and Policies/README.md

-#API Services: Lesson 3 - Adding Resources and Policies
+#API Services: Lesson 3 - Adding Flows and Policies

 ##Overview
 Apigee Edge enables you to 'program' API behavior without writing any code, by using 'policies'.
 A policy is like a module that implements a specific, limited management function.
 Policies are designed to let you add common types of management capabilities to an API easily and reliably.
 Policies provide features like security, rate-limiting, transformation, and mediation capabilities, saving you from having to code and maintain this functionality on your own.